 - Drain the water from your eggs and refrigerate until you are ready to decorate.
 Now Take the following steps to dye your eggs properly:

 - Add water and dye to a glass.

-- Place the egg in the color you want it to be dyed.
+- Place the egg in colour you want it to be dyed.

 - Remove the egg with a strainer or spoon.

 - Place the egg on a paper towel and allow to dry.

 - The longer the egg sits in the dye, the darker the colour will be.

 Make use of your decorated Easter eggs.
 After you have enjoyed creating your designs, it’s time to show them off or think about fun ways you might want to use them.
 Look over some of the following examples to get an idea of how you can use your newly decorated Easter eggs.

 - Create a display that showcases your designs